 Homeschool Mastery Academy is dedicated to recommending quality resources to benefit homeschooling families.
 This blog contains and is monetized through sponsored posts and affiliate links.
 Please see our full disclosure policy for detailed information.

-I think that a lot of homeschoolers are guilty of agonizing way too much over curriculum options!
-It’s so overwhelming to see all the vast array of choices and styles out there, and it’s so easy to start thinking that if we just choose the right one everything will be sunshine and roses this school year.
+A lot of homeschoolers are guilty of agonizing way too much over curriculum options!
+It’s so overwhelming to see all the vast array of choices and styles out there, and it’s so easy to start thinking that if we just choose the right one – everything will be sunshine and roses this school year.

 Here’s the thing, though: